Metrist-Software/product-docs/docs/orchestrator-ebpf-plugin.md

 ## Introduction

-The Orchestrator eBPF Plugin uses the Linux kernel's [eBPF](https://ebpf.io/) functionality to help discover all outgoing API calls.
+The Metrist Orchestrator eBPF Plugin uses the Linux kernel's [eBPF](https://ebpf.io/) functionality to help discover all outgoing API calls.
 Any call that a monitored node makes is sent to the configured Orchestrator's endpoint for [In-process forwarding](../agent-source-code#in-process-forwarding) for further processing.
 Unknown API calls will be logged (both by Orchestrator as well as by this plugin) and known API calls will be converted into